darekrossman/nextjs-mrt/docs/detailed-build-guide.md

 ### 3. `ssr-shim.js` (located in `.pwakit/app/ssr-shim.js`)

 This JavaScript file acts as a bridge between the PWAKit runtime and the Next.js standalone server.
+After the build, it will serve as the bundle's actual `ssr.js` entry point.

 - **Dynamic Configuration Injection**: The `build-next-pwakit.js` script injects the Next.js runtime configuration (extracted from the Next.js build) into this file.
 - **`distDir` Modification**: It explicitly sets `nextConfig.distDir = './build/next/standalone/next'`.
 This directs the Next.js server (which is part of the standalone output) to find its build artifacts within the PWAKit `build` directory structure.